semiversus/megacard_display/README.md

 # Megacard-I2C-Display
-Library for use with I2C Display based on PCF8574 and HD44780 (2 lines, 16 characters).
+Library for Display based on PCF8574 and HD44780 (2 lines, 16 characters) and AVR Mega16 (12 MHz).

 ![Megacard](megacard.png)